William Ham - My Witchy Ancestor

 It seemed like Elizabeth Row was singling my grandfather out, as of the other two men, one was already dead and the other she refused to fully name.
 "Old Ham" happened to be my grandfather's nickname because... he was old.
 At the time of this accusation he was almost 60 in a time when the average lifespan was 40.

 It seems like the accusation ended non-dramatically, thankfully for my grandfather.
-For starters, pre-Salem witch accusations were not so quick to turn into "burn the witch."
+For starters, pre-Salem witch accusations were not so quick to "burn the witch."
 Also, Elizabeth Row seems to have been kind of a chronic witch-caller, as she also accused a neighbor in 1648 (Jane Walford) of being a witch.
 "You are a witch" was also a 17th century form of hostile takeover if you wanted someone's land and they wouldn't sell.
 Call someone a witch, and if they are found guilty their lands are seized and auctioned off.

 The rest of William Ham's life is a bit of a mystery.
 He died in 1673 in Portsmouth, NH at the very old age of 76.